mhersson/vectorsigma/README.md

 # VectorSigma

-Welcome to **VectorSigma**, a powerful FSM (Finite State Machine) generator, with a name inspired by the Transformers universe!
-Revered for its power to grant knowledge and wisdom to the Cybertronians, Vector Sigma serves as a central hub of intelligence, enabling the creation of sentient beings and guiding them on their journeys.
-Similarly, our application seeks to empower developers by streamlining the creation and management of state machines, providing the tools and insights needed to elevate their projects to new heights.
+Welcome to **VectorSigma**, a user-friendly FSM (Finite State Machine) generator with a name inspired by the Transformers universe.
+In the mythology, Vector Sigma is an ancient and powerful super-computer at the heart of Cybertron, known for its great wisdom and its ability to grant new Transformers life.
+In that spirit, our application aims to assist developers by simplifying the creation and management of state machines, providing a tool that makes it easy to bring their state machine projects to life.

 ## Overview